-Let’s take a look at the classic case of the pre-flop aggressor and how our position and that of a third player in relation to them can influence how a hand pans out.
-We’re on the Button, and we and the Big Blind are the only players to call a pre-flop raise from someone in mid position.
-Already, we have what could understandably be seen as an advantage of sorts in our being in position against both remaining players.
-What usually happens next when the Flop comes in this common scenario?
+Let’s delve into the classic scenario of a pre-flop aggressor and examine how our position, and that of a third player, can influence a hand’s trajectory.
+When we, on the Button, and the Big Blind are the only players calling a pre-flop raise from someone in mid position, it’s tempting to see our position against both remaining players as advantageous.
+But what usually unfolds next when the Flop comes in such a common situation?

 Continuation Bet Roleplay…